The Rivals of Amziah King: Production

-Andrew Patterson wrote and directed the film with Black Bear Pictures financing the film and Heyday Films serving as a production company.
-Producers are David Heyman, Teddy Schwarzman, Michael Heimler, Jeffrey Clifford, Will Greenfield and Patterson.
+In May 2023, it was announced that Andrew Patterson wrote and would direct The Rivals of Amziah King, with Matthew McConaughey starring and Black Bear Pictures financing the film.
+Patterson had been developing the film since 2020; Prior to McConaughey joining the film, Denzel Washington met with Patterson for the lead role but demanded more creative control than Patterson was comfortable offering.

-In July 2023, it was reported that Kurt Russell was cast in the film.
-The cast also includes Rob Morgan, Scott Shepherd, Cole Sprouse, Owen Teague, Tony Revolori, Jake Horowitz and Angelina LookingGlass.
+In July 2023, Kurt Russell was cast in the film.
+Rob Morgan, Scott Shepherd, Cole Sprouse, Owen Teague, Tony Revolori, Jake Horowitz and Angelina LookingGlass quietly joined the cast around the same time with LookingGlass chosen over 200 other candidates.

 Filming occurred in Alabama during the 2023 SAG-AFTRA strike in which SAG-AFTRA granted the filmmakers an interim agreement to allow principal photography to occur during the strike.
 In August 2023, it was announced that filming wrapped in Alabama.

+During a lengthy post-production, Patterson faced creative clashes with his producers before his vision ultimately won out.
+There was an alternate cut overseen by unsatisfied producers that ultimately tested lower than Patterson's.

 Release

 It had its world premiere at the 2025 South by Southwest Film & TV Festival on March 10, 2025.
 In August 2025, Black Bear Pictures announced that they would release the film themselves theatrically through their new U.S. distribution division, with a release date to be announced.
+The film was released in limited theaters on August 14, before going wide in the United States on August 21, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 22 critics, indicating "generally favorable" reviews.